 Is brine shrimp good for molly fish?
+Yes.
 Brine shrimp is an excellent source of protein for molly fish.
 In addition, it is the safest alternative to live food.
 You can feed the molly fish with the freeze-dried brine shrimp because the freezing process kills harmful bacteria and parasites.

 Table of Contents